-Whenever I apply for a job I usually get an invitation for a job interview.
-I strongly believe that my personal and professional experience is the reason for this, however, I also know how to sell my experience in a way recruiters love.
+When you apply to a new job, you basically have to know how to market and sell your experience.
 I am enthusiastic to see how people grow and use their full potential and I hope this article will help you to get the job interview you want.
-At this moment you probably cannot change your personal and professional experience, however, you can always change your resume.
-I listed some important points and explain my ARL framework, which makes it very easy to organize the experience on your resume.
-I have personally used the ARL framework and had job interviews with Allianz, Home24, Hugo Boss, Mercedes-Benz, Nike, Philips, Siemens Healthineers, and Zalando.
+I listed some important points and explain my ARL framework, which makes it very easy to present your experience.
+I have personally used the ARL framework and had job interviews at Allianz, Home24, Hugo Boss, Mercedes-Benz, Nike, Philips, Siemens Healthineers, and Zalando.

 Know what you are seeking

-I searched for a simple framework that would ask what you value in a job.
-I found the Flower diagram in the book What Color Is Your Parachute? by Richard N. Bolles.
-The diagram is also known as That One Piece of Paper, which is very useful framework to visualize your values, goals, purposes, knowledge, et cetera.
-Look it up on the internet and understand what it is you are seeking.
-Once you know, proceed to build a winning resume that fits your profile.
+Ever heard of the Flower Diagram from the book What Color Is Your Parachute?
+The diagram is also known as That One Piece of Paper, which is a very useful framework to visualise your values, goals, purposes, knowledge, et cetera.
+Look it up on the internet to understand what you are actually seeking.

 Use a relevant structure

-Keep in mind that you want to impress the HR manager and not turn him or her off by an information overload.
-I generally include my contact information, work experience, eduction, extra curricular activities, languages, technical skills, and interests.
+Keep in mind that you want to impress the HR manager and not turn him or her off by information overload.
+I generally include my contact information, work experience, education, extra-curricular activities, languages, technical skills, and interests.
+Nothing more.

 Apply the ARL framework

 Have a look at how I structured my work experience using the ARL framework.
-In the first bullet point I mention my biggest achievements, in the second bullet point I list my responsibilities, and lastly, I summarize my learnings.
-I never use more than three points for each bullet points as it is important to avoid an information overload.
-Reflect, summarize, and prioritize the most relevant points.
-When listing my learnings, I usually add one to two hard skills and one soft skill, depending on what I learned.
+In the first bullet point, I mention my biggest achievements, in the second bullet point I list my responsibilities, and lastly, I summarise my learnings.
+I never use more than three points for each bullet point to avoid information overload.
+Reflect, summarise, and prioritise the most relevant points.
+When listing your learnings, add one to two hard skills and one soft skill, depending on what you learned.

-• Launched new organization in the heart of Amsterdam with 4 Board Members, 7 Social Impact Consultants, 5 partnerships, and 2 clients
+• Launched new consulting organisation in Amsterdam with 4 Board Members, 7 Social Impact Consultants, 5 partnerships, and 2 clients

-• Developed business plan (including business processes) and strategy, conducted business development and client acquisition, and was responsible for branding Awaken&More to attract highly skilled Social Impact Consultants
+• Developed business processes and strategy, was responsible for client acquisition, and branded Awaken&More to attract highly skilled Social Impact Consultants

 • Formed leadership skills, decision making skills, and problem solving skills